jido/Quantity/README.md

 * Efficient conversion to and from text
 * Supports equality and comparison
-* Also suitable for fixed point, rational numbers, floating point (with additional byte for exponent)
+* Also suitable for fixed point, rational numbers (using two quantities), floating point (with additional byte for exponent)
 * Numbers from 0 to 1,000,000,000 stored exactly
 * Larger numbers in reduced precision